hedgedoc/hedgedoc/docs/content/setup/manual-setup.md

 # Manual Installation

 !!! info "Requirements on your server"
-    - Node.js 16
+    - Node.js 16 or later
-      Newer versions are NOT supported.
-We recommend to run HedgeDoc with the latest release of Node 16.
+      We recommend to run HedgeDoc with the latest LTS release of Node.js.
     - Database (PostgreSQL, MySQL, MariaDB, SQLite)
       The database must use charset `utf8`.
 This is typically the default in PostgreSQL and SQLite.
       In MySQL and MariaDB UTF-8 might need to be set with `alter database <DBNAME> character set utf8 collate utf8_bin;`